 Take care when starting children on weight training routines.
 An adult beginner and a child beginner will have two very different sets of goals, techniques and capabilities.

 Before adding weight to a child's strength training routine, or increasing the weight already being lifted, make sure they can safely complete at least eight reps correctly with the given weight.
-Before moving up to the next level, a child should be able to complete eight to 15 reps easily and without strain.
+Before moving up to the next level, a child should be able to complete eight to 15 reps easily and without strain - and with proper form.